Additional information

 User settings memory

 The SX-U40, SX-U50 & SX-U60 use a battery (in a plastic hatch, under the console) to hold some settings (the chord computer, custom rhythm patterns, personal registrations).
-The SX-U90 doesn't, it charges something from the mains power to hold the settings.
+The SX-U90 doesn't, it charges some large value capacitors on the mainboard to hold the settings.
 The organ needs the power turned on occasionally for this memory to be charged, else the settings will be lost.
+A normal playing session should be enough to recharge it for many days, perhaps some weeks.
 As the unit ages, you may find it loses its memory if turned off for just a few minutes, or even seconds.
-Mine has reached this stage of memory loss.
+Mine had reached this stage of memory loss.

 The internal amplifier